 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Garden Valley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Garden Valley has few renters and college students.
 But the biggest reason it is quieter in Garden Valley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Garden Valley may be for you.

-Being a small town, Garden Valley does not have a public transit system used by locals to get to and from work.
+Garden Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Garden Valley in 2022 was $26,161, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,644 for a family of four.
 However, Garden Valley contains both very wealthy and poor people as well.